RBigData/rsvd/README.md

 * **Bug reports**: https://github.com/RBigData/rsvd/issues

-A basic implementation of the [randomized svd](https://arxiv.org/pdf/0909.4061) algorithm in [armadillo](http://arma.sourceforge.net/).
+A basic implementation of the [randomized svd](https://arxiv.org/pdf/0909.4061) algorithm using the C++ library [armadillo](http://arma.sourceforge.net/).
 It is a fairly direct translation of the implementation in the [pbdML](https://github.com/RBigData/pbdML) package.